 The UVM passphrase is different from a password that you might use to log on to an operating system.
 The UVM passphrase can be used in conjunction with other authenticating devices, such as a UVM-aware fingerprint sensor.

 Incorrect attempts

-If you incorrectly type the UVM passphrase multiple times during a session, the computer will not lock up.
-There is no limit on the number of incorrect attempts.
+If you incorrectly type the UVM passphrase multiple times during a session, the computer will exercise a series of anti-hammering delays.
+These delays are specified in the following section.